testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

 ---
 post: true
 title: "Testing Simple Train Control System Using Its Formal Description"
-description: An article about testing a simple train control system using its formal mathematical description.
+description: Testing a simple train control system using its formal mathematical description.
 date: 2024-11-03
 author: Vitaliy Zakaznikov
 image: images/testing-simple-train-control-system-using-formal-description.png
 icon: fas fa-glasses pt-5 pb-5
 ---

-In our previous post, [Decoding Formal Description of a Simple Train Control System](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/), we explored how to interpret a formal description defined using a [Kripke structure](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/#What-is-a-Kripke-structure) for a simple train control system, specifically the Ceiling Speed Monitoring Controller (CSMC).
-In this article, we’ll take a practical approach by using that formal description to design a test suite that systematically verifies an AI generated implementation of the controller in Python.
+In our previous post, [**Decoding Formal Description of a Simple Train Control System**](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/), we explored how to interpret a formal description defined using a [Kripke structure](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/#What-is-a-Kripke-structure) for a simple train control system, specifically the Ceiling Speed Monitoring Controller (CSMC).
+In this article, we take a practical approach by using that formal description to design a test suite that systematically verifies an AI-generated implementation of the controller in Python.

-Given the increasing role of AI tools like ChatGPT in coding, testing generated code is more important than ever.
-Here, we’ll see how the formal model of the SPMC can be used to construct a rigorous test suite to validate that an AI-generated implementation meets the specified requirements.
+With the growing role of AI tools like ChatGPT in coding, testing generated code is more important than ever.
+Here, we demonstrate how the formal model of the SPMC can be used to construct a rigorous test suite to validate that an AI-generated implementation meets the specified requirements.
 So, let’s dive in and start testing!

 <!-- more -->

 # Reference implementation

-Before we can start testing, we need a concrete implementation.
-Taking the modern approach, we will ask an AI tool, [ChatGPT](https://chatgpt.com/?model=gpt-4o), to provide us with a reference implementation in Python.
+Before we can start testing, we need a concrete implementation of the system.
+Taking a modern approach, we’ll use an AI tool, [ChatGPT](https://chatgpt.com/?model=gpt-4o), to provide us with a reference implementation in Python.

-We'll provide the ChatGPT 4o model with the original article, [Decoding Formal Description of a Simple Train Control System](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/#The-transition-relation), so it knows what we are talking about, and restate the transition relation {%katex%}R{%endkatex%} of the system, which is as follows:
+We’ll give the ChatGPT 4o model access to the original article, [Decoding Formal Description of a Simple Train Control System](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/#The-transition-relation), to provide context.
+Specifically, we will restate the transition relation, {%katex%} R {%endkatex%}, which defines the system's behavior as follows:

 > {%katex%}
 R((V_{\text{est}}, V_{\text{MRSP}}, \ell, W, EB), (V'_{\text{est}}, V'_{\text{MRSP}}, \ell', W', EB')) \equiv \\